Staging and prognosis for melanoma

 stage 4 | The melanoma has spread to distant skin or subcutaneous tissues and/or other parts of the body, such as the lungs, liver, brain, bone, or distant lymph nodes. | advanced or metastatic melanoma |

-If the melanoma has spread (stage 3 or 4), you may have tests for a particular gene change (mutation).
-These gene mutations are due to changes in cancer cells – they occur during a person’s lifetime, and are not the same thing as genes passed through families.
+If the melanoma has spread (stage 3 or 4), you may have genomic tests for a particular gene change (mutation).
+These gene mutations are due to changes in cancer cells – they occur during a person’s lifetime and are not the same thing as genes passed through families.

-About 30–40% of people with melanoma have the BRAF mutation gene, which makes the cancer cells grow and divide faster.
+About 50% of people with melanoma have a mutation in the BRAF gene, which makes the cancer cells grow and divide faster.
 About 15% have a mutation in the NRAS gene, which controls how cells divide.
 C-KIT is a rare mutation affecting less than 4% of people with melanoma.

 Prognosis